spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack_proxy_architecture.md

 ## Install and configure zabbix proxy

-* Main zabbix, vmzabbix02
+Main zabbix, vmzabbix02

+* zabbix_server (Zabbix) 7.0.22, mysql  Ver 8.0.45-0ubuntu0.24.04.1 for Linux on x86_64

-* Proxy zabbix, vmchaos09
+Proxy zabbix, vmchaos09

+* Here we will install proxy with same version as above and also mysql

 Lets uninstall the zabbix agent on vmchao09 so we can configure it as a proxy